tedhenson3/Bayesian-Statistics-with-RSCI-Hoops/README.md

-# Bayesian Statistics with RSCI Hoops
+# Projecting High School to NBA
-This project aims to apply Bayesian statistics in the rethinking package by Richard McElreath from his book Statistical Rethinking.
-This analysis will focus on Bayesian regression, quadratic approximation, causal inference, and more as I continue to develop and apply my understanding of Bayesian statistics.
+This project aims to predict NBA prospect outcomes from high school scouting ratings using Bayesian regression, quadratic approximation, monte carlo methods, and TensorFlow.